Josh Charles and Sophie Flack Welcome Baby Girl

 The actor is currently starring in the Broadway production of Straight White Men and his co-stars congratulated the star on his bundle of joy by decorating his dressing room in pink décor.
 He shared a glimpse of the balloon-filled room in a video shared to Instagram.

-Since announcing they were expecting a baby girl, the mother and father have kept busy entertaining their three-year-old son, Rocco, in their home base of New York City.
+Since announcing they were expecting their second child, the mother and father have kept busy entertaining their three-year-old son, Rocco, in their home base of New York City.
 Charles and Sophie sometimes share their adventures with the little one on their respective Instagrams, and if the moments they share are any indication, then this bundle of joy is going to be one happy baby.